ding-lab/CromwellRunner/config/README.configuration.md

 In the case of paths to e.g. dbSnP DB, which will differ between system and reference, the system parameters will include DBSNP_ROOT, which will yield reference specific path defined in collection as e.g., "DBSNP_ROOT/dbSnP-COSMIC.REF.vcf.gz"

+TODO: The directory layout implemented here is inconvenient, since it is hard to find which variable is defined in which file.
+Suggest making all files sit at one directory level or having some "parameter directory"